 A working definition of water security provides a common framework for collaboration across the UN system.
 Water security is defined as the capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water for sustaining livelihoods, human well-being, and socio-economic development, for ensuring protection against water-borne pollution and water-related disasters, and for preserving ecosystems in a climate of peace and political stability.
 This shared definition will facilitate the work of UN-Water and its Members and Partners.

 Water security encapsulates complex and interconnected challenges and highlights water's centrality for achieving a larger sense of security, sustainability, development and human well-being.
 Many factors contribute to water security, ranging from biophysical to infrastructural, institutional, political, social and financial - many of which lie outside the water realm.
 In this respect, water security lies at the centre of many security areas, each of which is intricately linked to water.
-Addressing this goal therefore requires interdisciplinary collaboration across sectors, communities and political borders, so that the competition or potential conflicts over water resources, between sectors and between water users or states, is adequately managed.
-In recognition of its security implications on tensions and conflicts, UN-Water supports the inclusion of water security on the agenda of the UN Security Council.
+Addressing this goal therefore requires interdisciplinary collaboration across sectors, communities and political borders, so that the competition or potential conflicts over water resources, between sectors and between water users or states, is adequately managed in recognition of its security implications on tensions and conflicts.